Why Most Business Blogs Fail (And How to Build One That Actually Works)

 But eventually, life filled up.
 Client work took priority.
 Your energy shifted.

-And the blog?
-It stopped.
+And the blog stopped.

 Not because you failed.